mittal-amit/test/README.md

     - These factors affect calculations like the **Monthly Utilization Rate**, potentially leading to **overcounting or undercounting** at the organization or province level.

 ## Note
-- More detailed information can be found at this link with relevant screenshots
+- More detailed and technical information can be found at this link with relevant screenshots
 - https://www.notion.so/Project-Progress-and-Data-Verification-Notes-2685228f921f8022a211cd5b5ac94d17?source=copy_link